QRamadan/MBFair/README.md

 * a file contains the results of verifying the generated claims against the PROMELA specifications of a system model by using the [SPIN](http://spinroot.com/spin/whatispin.html) model checker.

+# Recources

-# The artifacts of the school management system:
+* **Artifacts: The artifacts of the school management system case study:**
+* **Artifacts: The artifacts of the delivery management system case study:**
+* **Artifacts: The artifacts of the loan management system case study:**

+The artifacts of each each case study contains:
-* [The UML model of the school system]
+* The UML model of the system.
-* [The dataset of the school system]
+* The dataset of the system.
-* [The school system model in PROMELA]
+* The system model in PROMELA.
-* [The generated batches of claims together with their verifications results]
+* The generated batches of claims together with their verifications results.